Updated on November 7, 2023 by Julie McCool

 5. Explore History at Great Falls Virginia

-Learn about the history of the park at the Visitor Center, then visit the remains of the Patowmack Canal anal the small town of Matildaville.
+Learn about the history of the park at the Visitor Center, then visit the remains of the Patowmack Canal and the small town of Matildaville.

 Great Falls Virginia was part of George Washington’s ambitious project to build a navigable canal from Ohio to the Chesapeake.
 He hoped the river route would help to unite the fledgling country through trade.